Fast X-ray Transient Detection with AXIS: application to Magnetar Giant Flares: MGF tails detection

 The simulated AXIS-detected tail is then scaled to increasing extragalactic distances from 0.8 Mpc (M31) to 30 Mpc.
 For each case, Poisson fluctuations were added to the binned light curve.
 The resulting expected AXIS counts (per 10 s binning) are shown in Fig.\ref{fig:mgf_3} (left) for representative galaxies: M31 (0.8 Mpc), NGC 253/M82/M81 ($\sim3.7$ Mpc), M83 (4.5 Mpc), as well as for generic sources placed at 10, 20, and 30 Mpc.
 Also in this case the duration of the tail is short enough to allow us to assume a negligible background rate: $\sim4 \times 10^{-8}$ counts/s in a 0.6"-radius circular region around the transient location.
-The background was estimated from the AXIS simulated full-FoV background spectrum, integrated between 0.3–10 keV and rescaled for the selected region), a tail detection could happen up to $\sim20$ Mpc with a fast repoint (\textit{\'a la Swift} \citep{2004ApJ...611.1005G}).
-The power spectra are computed from the simulated AXIS event lists and adopting a 1 second binning.
-Fig.~\ref{fig:mgf_3} (right) shows the power spectra for a periodic decaying tale from a MGF at different distances.
-The input signal at 5-seconds periodic modulation is evident, yielding a peak in the power spectra near 0.2 Hz.
+The background was estimated from the AXIS simulated full-FoV background spectrum, integrated between 0.3–10 keV and rescaled for the selected region).
+With a fast repointing similar to the Neil Gehrels Swift Observatory \citep{2004ApJ...611.1005G}, tail detections could be possible up to $\sim20$ Mpc.
+The power spectra are computed from the simulated AXIS event lists and adopting a 0.2 second binning, assuming AXIS time resolution to be $\sim$5 frames/s \citep{2023SPIE12678E..1ER}.
+Fig.~\ref{fig:mgf_3} (right) shows the power spectra for a periodic decaying tail from a MGF at different distances.
+The input signal at 5-second periodic modulation is evident, yielding a peak in the power spectra near 0.2 Hz.
 As distance increases and photon statistics degrade, the periodic signal becomes progressively less detectable.
 While the periodicity is prominent in nearby galaxies (e.g., M31 at 0.8 Mpc), it becomes indistinguishable from noise beyond $\sim15-20$ Mpc.